 Rosie is the Deputy Head of the Department of Business Transformation at Surrey Business School.
 Rosie's main research interest is in sustainable supply chain management, particularly focused on socially responsible purchasing.
 She works with the fashion retail, food and beverage and manufacturing sectors as well as the NHS.
 In 2019, she was awarded Surrey Business School's EC Researcher of the Year and currently holds the position of Associate Editor for Supply Chain and Operations Management at the European Management Journal.

 She previously worked as a Senior Lecturer in Operations and Supply Chain at Roehampton Business School (2008-2016).
 Prior to this she was an Operations Consultant at Deloitte LLP in London working with clients such as News International, BP, Unilever and SABMiller.

 Rosie has previously taught a range of operations management, business ethics, retail and supply chain modules and has many years of experience in programme management, curriculum redesign and has been a board member across a range of university committees.

-Rosie is a Fellow of the HEA (Higher Education Academy) and was previously a Fellow of the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce).
+Rosie is a Senior Fellow of the HEA (Higher Education Academy) and was previously a Fellow of the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce).
 She completed the Aurora Women's Leadership Programme in 2018.

 University roles and responsibilities